 Buy tickets or tours for the romantic, Disney-like Schloss Neuschwanstein and Hohenschwangau Castle near Füssen in Germany online in advance.
 Opening hours are fortunately long as the fantasy castle of King Ludwig is one of the top sights to see in Bavaria and a very popular day-trip destination from Munich.

 The Disney-like Schloss Neuschwanstein Castle opened for visitors shortly after the death of Mad King Ludwig II in 1886.
 Schloss Neuschwanstein and nearby Hohenschwangau Castle are amongst the most popular tourist attractions in Bavaria, Germany.
-Although opening hours are long, tickets with specific admission times are best bought in advance.
-Day trips from Munich are popular ways to get tickets to see the castles and beautiful Schwangau area too.
+Although opening hours are long, tickets with specific admission times are best bought online well in advance of visits.
+Day trip tours from Munich are popular ways to get tickets to see the castles and the beautiful Schwangau area too.

-Tickets for individuals to both Schloss Neuschwanstein and Schloss Hohenschwangau are sold at the Ticket Center in Hohenschwangau town (much better online), or as part of day trips tours, mostly from Munich.
-It is highly advisable to buy timeslot reservation tickets in advance, if not part of a formal guided tour.
-The Schloss Neuschwanstein Ticket Center is on the main road in Hohenschwangau near the bus stop for buses from Füssen.
+Tickets for individuals to both Schloss Neuschwanstein and Schloss Hohenschwangau are best bought online or as part of day trips tours, mostly from Munich.
+It is highly advisable to buy timeslot reservation tickets well in advance if not booking a day-trip.

 Buy Tickets Online for Schloss Neuschwanstein

-Tickets, especially for Schloss Neuschwanstein, can already sell out early in the day.
-If any tickets were not sold online, the slots are available from the Ticket Center at 8:00 am (8:30 in winter) every day (and only for the specific day).
+Tickets, especially for Schloss Neuschwanstein, often sell out early in the day — in the high season within minutes.
+A small number of tickets, plus any not sold online, are available from the Ticket Center at 8:00 am (8:30 in winter) every day (and only for use on the same day).
 It is much more sensible to buy timeslot tickets for Schloss Neuschwanstein online as long as possible in advance.

-At times, tickets are only sold around two weeks in advance — guided tours from Munich could usually ensure admission on a specific day much longer in advance.
+At times, tickets are only sold around two weeks in advance — guided tours from Munich usually ensure admission on a specific day much longer in advance, or on short notice if regular tickets are sold out.
+(Currently, tickets are again available several months in advance.)

 Telephone and email reservations for individuals are no longer accepted.

-Combination tickets for both castles are not sold while special hygiene regulations are in force — allow at least 2.5 hours between visits if buying tickets for both castles.
+Combination tickets for both castles are not currently available.
+Buy tickets separately and allow at least 2.5 hours between visits if buying tickets for both castles.

 Tips When Buying Tickets for Schloss Neuschwanstein Castle

 Buying tickets online in advance is the most sensible way to see the fantasy castles of Neuschwanstein and Hohenschwangau.
-A day-trip excursion tour from Munich may still get visitors into the castle if traveling without a reservation.
+A day-trip excursion tour from Munich may still get visitors into the castle if traveling without a reservation (and simplify transportation).

-Demand for tickets for Schloss Neuschwanstein is generally higher in the afternoon than early morning.
+The demand for tickets to see Schloss Neuschwanstein is generally higher in the afternoon than early morning.
 Arriving earlier than the mass of day-trippers from especially Munich is a good idea to ensure a pleasurable visit.

 The most popular months to visit Neuschwanstein Castle are July to September.
 Other school holidays and long weekends are also busy.